 - The Sabrosa in Among The Chosen is this as well as a training vessel.

 - From Exo Squad we have the Resolute and Resolute II which are cool starships.
 They double as Exo-Frame Carriers and both carried huge guns into battle, making them Battlestars.

 - It is worth noting that defensive armament on late-war aircraft carriers such as the American Essex class would include a battery of 5 inch guns in so-called "Dual Purpose" mounts - designed to engage either attacking aircraft or any smaller enemy ships that got inside their fighter screen.
+This is, however, more of a result of unified logistics (the Dual Purpose mounts in question are standardized on all new-constructions and extensive reconstructions of frontline warships in the US) than anything else.
 In practice, it was almost impossible for enemy surface combatants to get close enough to engage an aircraft carrier, due to their combination of being very fast and having dozens of planes on board to spot enemy ships miles away, making these guns' anti-ship capability merely academic in nature.
 Dual purpose mounts were used against surface ships in only one engagement: the Battle off Samar, and only because the escort carriers of Taffy 3 were unable to outrun the Center Force.